lue-bird/elm-typesafe-array/README.md

 ```

 `ArraySized (In (Fixed (Add1 minMinus1_)) max_)` means what exactly?
-→ It constrains the length of possible `ArraySized`s.
+→ It constrains the length of possible `ArraySized`s

 The types are explained in more detail in [`bounded-nat`][bounded-nat] (`In`, `Min`, `Exactly`).
 In this example: